unpoller/unpoller/integrations/inputunifi/README.md

 You'll find [this](https://community.ubnt.com/t5/UniFi-Wireless/Grafana-dashboard-for-UniFi-APs-now-available/td-p/1833532).
 And that's all you'll find.
 What if you don't want to deal with SNMP?
 Well, here you go.
-I've replicated 90% of what you see on those SNMP-powered dashboards with this Go app running on the same mac as my Unifi controller.
+I've replicated 90% of what you see on those SNMP-powered dashboards with this Go app running on the same mac as my UniFi controller.
 All without enabling SNMP nor trying to understand those OIDs.
 Mad props to [waterside](https://community.ubnt.com/t5/user/viewprofilepage/user-id/303058) for making this dashboard; it gave me a fantastic start to making my own.

-I've also created [another forum post](https://community.ubnt.com/t5/UniFi-Wireless/Unifi-Poller-Store-Unifi-Controller-Metrics-in-InfluxDB-without/td-p/2811951) you may use to get additional help.
+I've also created [another forum post](https://community.ubnt.com/t5/UniFi-Wireless/UniFi Poller-Store-UniFi-Controller-Metrics-in-InfluxDB-without/td-p/2811951) you may use to get additional help.

 # Development